katekalcevich/Test-ARIA/README.md

 - tabindex="-1" allows things besides links and form elements to receive "programmatic" focus, meaning focus can be set to the element through scripting, links, etc.

 ## Sliding sidebar navigation (aka menu)
 This type of navigation doesn't have a [WAI-ARIA design pattern](https://www.w3.org/TR/wai-aria-practices-1.2/) from W3C.
-I've based expected interactions on dropdown navigation and modals.
+I've based expected interactions on general [ARIA conventions](https://www.w3.org/TR/wai-aria-practices-1.1/#kbd_generalnav).

+Adding arrow key navigation support is tricky with a mega menu or any navigation with multiple levels of links.
+I've stuck with tab key support only in this example due to the nested lists.
+I've added arrow key support in the following example which is a simpler navigation menu.
+If you do wish to add full keyboard support to a menu, including arrow keys, I'd suggest using [Adobe's Accessible Mega Menu jQuery plugin](https://adobe-accessibility.github.io/Accessible-Mega-Menu/).

 The expected **keyboard** interaction for sliding sidebar navigation is:
 - you can tab to the menu button